dconneely/assignments/2011-bliffoscope/README.md

 location keeps track of the number of "on" pixels in the result of the "AND" in another array (as a fraction of the maximal match value - called "confidence" in the code).

-One minor complication is that I've assumed the most useful target location would be the midpoint of the target, rather than its top-left corner, so there are some adjustments made before the coordinates are returned.
+One minor complication is that I assumed the most useful target location would be the midpoint of the target, rather than its top-left corner, so there are some adjustments made before the coordinates are returned.

-I've assumed that scope images do not wrap around in any way, and have also made the assumption that any target will be located entirely within the scope image (so no partial targets).
+I assumed that scope images do not wrap around in any way, and also made the assumption that any target will be located entirely within the scope image (so no partial targets).

 ### Issues found #1